PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: Experiments

-\textbf{System Prompt Engineering.} The complete ablation results are shown in Table~\ref{tab:ablation}.
-We first analyze the effects of prompt design and model capacity in the non-agentic workflow.
-Early prompt variants (\(P_1\)–\(P_2\)) revealed that concise, direct instructions improved retrieval relevance over overly structured formats.
-Later versions (\(P_3\)–\(P_4\)) emphasized clarity, reasoning focus, and contextual grounding, further stabilizing performance.
-The \(P_4\) prompt, which encouraged explicit reasoning about document relevance while reducing verbosity, produced steady gains and improved the NDCG@5 from 0.64297 (Run~12) to 0.65559 (Run~13) with GPT-5-mini.
-Increasing model capacity from GPT-4.1 to GPT-5-mini and GPT-5 consistently enhanced performance, showing that larger models follow structured, reasoning-oriented prompts more effectively.
-Run 15 has the best results among all variants, with systematic reasoning guided by our prompt design to rank relevant documents and chunks accurately.
+\textbf{System Prompt Engineering.} Based on the results in Table~\ref{tab:ablation}, we first analyze the effects of prompt design and model capacity in the non-agentic workflow.
+Early prompt variants (\(P_1\)--\(P_2\)) revealed that concise, direct instructions improved retrieval relevance over overly structured formats.
+Later versions (\(P_3\)--\(P_4\)) emphasized clarity, reasoning focus, and contextual grounding, further stabilizing performance.
+The \(P_4\) prompt, which encouraged explicit reasoning about document relevance while reducing verbosity, produced steady gains and improved the public NDCG@5 from 0.64297 (Run~12) to 0.65559 (Run~13) with GPT-5-mini.
+Increasing model capacity from GPT-4.1 to GPT-5-mini and GPT-5 enhanced performance, showing that larger models follow structured, reasoning-oriented prompts more effectively.
+Run~15 achieves the best results among these configurations, with systematic reasoning guided by our prompt design to rank documents and chunks accurately.

 \textbf{In-Context Learning.} The second study examines the impact of ICL on both non-agentic and agentic workflows.
 In the non-agentic workflow, applying ICL at the document level consistently improved performance, while extending it to both document and chunk levels degraded results due to context overload and fragmented attention.
-The best configuration applied ICL only at the document stage, achieving the highest score (Run 19, 0.71818), demonstrating that strategically scoped ICL enhances reasoning consistency, whereas excessive context dilutes retrieval focus.
+The best configuration applied ICL only at the document stage, achieving the highest score (Run~19, 0.71818), demonstrating that strategically scoped ICL enhances reasoning consistency, whereas excessive context dilutes retrieval focus.
 In contrast, the agentic workflow showed mixed results.
-Increasing the number of shots often reduced performance (Run 28 vs. Runs 29–32), indicating that excessive or poorly selected examples can bias the model’s internal policy and impair generalization.
-A modest setup, such as 5-shot ICL with GPT-5-mini (Run 28), provided balanced gains and show that limited examples can guide reasoning without over constraining it.
+Increasing the number of shots often reduced performance (Run~28 vs.\ Runs~29--32), indicating that excessive or poorly selected examples can bias the model's internal policy and impair generalization.
+A modest setup, such as ICL-5 with GPT-5-mini (Run~28), provided balanced gains and shows that limited examples can guide reasoning without over-constraining it.
 Overall, ICL is most effective when applied selectively as structured guidance to improve alignment in financial IR tasks.